jimpurbrick/crestschema/README.md

 # crestschema
-Utilities for working with CREST using JSON Schema.
+Utilities for working with EVE Online's CREST API using JSON Schema.